55 Days at Peking: Critical response

 At the review aggregator website Rotten Tomatoes, the film holds an approval rating of 58% based on 7 reviews, with an average rating of 5.43/10.

 Box office

+55 Days at Peking premiered at the Beverly Theater, earning $22,000 within a week.
+It later opened nationwide in 21 theaters throughout 15 key cities, in which it earned $400,000 during its first two weeks.
+During the first weekend of June 1963, 55 Days at Peking became the number-one box office film in the United States.

-55 Days at Peking was a commercial disaster in the United States.
-Produced on a then-enormous budget of $10 million, the film's domestic gross was $10 million, earning only $5 million in theatrical rentals.
-It was the 20th highest-grossing film of 1963.
-The figures quoted ignore foreign box office receipts where the film was much more successful than in the United States.
+By August 1963, 55 Days at Peking had reportedly earned $3.25 million generated from 400 theaters throughout the United States.
+Milton Goldstein, the foreign sales manager for Bronston Productions, told Variety the film was doing "solid [business]" in several international countries, a few of which even outpaced El Cid.
+By January 1964, the film's domestic gross was $10 million, which generated an estimated $5 million in theatrical rentals.

+By November 1963, the film was reportedly doing "brisk business" in roadshow engagements in Canada and had opened to "record [business]" in Tokyo and Osaka, Japan.
+Later that same month, it was reported the film had earned $239,560 from seven theaters combined in Tokyo and Osaka during its first 17 days of release.

 Academy Award nominations

 Music from this film was responsible for two nominations at the 1964 Academy Awards.
 Dimitri Tiomkin and Paul Francis Webster were nominated for Best Original Song for "So Little Time", and Tiomkin was nominated for Best Music Score – Substantially Original.

 Legacy

 55 Days at Peking contains the first known occurrence of the phrase "Let China sleep.
 For when she wakes, the world will tremble", which is often mistakenly attributed to Napoleon Bonaparte.
-While appearing in the film to a script by Bernard Gordon, the phrase did not appear in the subsequent books versions by Noel Gerson (written under the pseudonym Samuel Edwards).
+While appearing in the film in a script by Bernard Gordon, the phrase did not appear in the subsequent books versions by Noel Gerson (written under the pseudonym Samuel Edwards).

+55 Days at Peking appears to be the last movie watched by President John F. Kennedy in the White House Family Theater on November 10, 1963.
+President Kennedy's screening of the film accompanied by his wife Jacquline Kennedy was noted in handwritten records kept by White House Projectionist Paul Fischer.